klein/klein.php/README.md

 ```

-## Route names
+## Reversed routing

-Some routes can have a *name*, so URL can be generated:
+Some routes can have a *name*, so URL can be generated from the respond route.
 ```php
 <?php